Bradford Technical College Archive

 1956: the coming of the CAT

 Just after Richardson announced his retirement in 1956, the Ministry of Education issued a White Paper on Technical Education.
 Among other provisions, a small number of technical colleges would "concentrate entirely on advanced studies ... undergraduate, postgraduate and research".
 Bradford was later named as one of these Colleges of Advanced Technology.
 The new college was confirmed as Bradford Institute of Technology by the Hives Committee in 1959, while the name of Bradford Technical College was retained as an institution to undertake work of a level below Higher National Certificate.
+The Institute later became the University of Bradford.

 The Archive includes: